Esgariot/supervisor_volatile/README.rst

 is not possible to add new empty process groups after supervisord has been started.

-The `twiddler.addGroup()` method adds an empty process group.
+The `volatile.addGroup()` method adds an empty process group.
 It takes two
 parameters: the name of the new group as a string, and its priority as an
 integer:

-    twiddler.addGroup("foos", 999)
+    volatile.addGroup("foos", 999)

 The first parameter (`foos`) is the name of the new process group.
 The second parameter (`999`) is the group's priority, like in supervisord.conf.